gemini-testing/html-reporter/README.md

         ]
     }
     ```
+* **pluginsEnabled** (optional) `Boolean` - enable html-reporter plugins; `false` by default
+* **plugins** (optional) `Array` of html-reporter plugin descriptions; `[]` by default.
+Allows to extend report with custom UI components (both static and gui-mode) and custom server routes (gui-mode only).

+  The structure of the plugin descriptions config:
+    ```js
+    plugins: [
+        {
+            name: 'plugin-name',
+            component: 'PluginReactComponentName',
+            point: 'extension-point-name',
+            position: 'wrap'
+        },
+        {
+            name: 'plugin-name',
+            component: 'AnotherPluginReactComponentName',
+            point: 'extension-point-name',
+            position: 'before'
+        },
+        // ...
+    ]
+    ```

+    , where:

+    * **name** (required) - a name of an html-reporter plugin _package_.
+It expected to be `require`-resolvable from your project.
+    * **component** (optional) - React component name from the plugin.
+    * **point** (optional) - html-reporter's extension point name.
+Sets specific place within the html-reporter UI where to place the specified component.
+[More on extension points](#extension-points).
+    * **position** (optional) - specifies the way the component is going to be applied to the html-reporter UI extension point.
+Possible values are:
+        * `wrap` - to wrap the extension point UI
+        * `before` - to place the component before the extension point
+        * `after` - to place the component after the extension point

+    A plugin with only **name** specified may be used to redefine existing gui-server middleware.

+    A plugin may define more than one component.
+Each component may be applied to several extension points and/or several times to the same point (with separate config entries).
+The order of the components application is determined by the config order.

+    #### html-reporter plugins

+    _[Example plugins](./test/func/html-reporter-plugins) are available in functional tests._

+    An html-reporter plugin is an object with some set of React components on its keys and an optional key `reducers` with an array of redux reducers to manage the components state (which are later combined by [`reduce-reducers`](https://github.com/redux-utilities/reduce-reducers)).

+    An html-reporter plugin expected to have the following module files in the root of the package: `plugin.js` and/or `middleware.js`.

+    ##### plugin.js

+    Optional module.
+The file expected to export an object (or set of named exports) or a function returning such an object or an array with some specific structure.

+    It is possible to reuse dependencies of html-reporter within plugins (React, Redux, etc).
+To do so an array should be exported from the module with the list of needed deps followed by a function with the corresponding deps passed to it and returning the plugin itself:

+    ```javascript
+    import 'plugin-styles.css';

+    export default ['react', function(React, options) {
+        class PluginComponent extends React.Component {
+            // Component implementation
+        }

+        return {
+            PluginComponent,
+            reducers: []
+        };
+    }];
+    ```

+    Plugin styles are expected to be loaded with the `plugin.js` and the file is expected to be a single bundle.

+    Exported value of the `plugin.js` should be passed to the `__hermione_html_reporter_register_plugin__`.
+This could be achieved by either configuring your webpack build to produce corresponding `jsonp` library:

+    ```javascript
+    // ...
+    output: {
+        filename: 'plugin.js',
+        path: __dirname,
+        library: '__hermione_html_reporter_register_plugin__',
+        libraryTarget: 'jsonp'
+    },
+    // ...
+    ```

+    or, by passing it explicitly:

+    ```javascript
+    __hermione_html_reporter_register_plugin__(['react', function(React, options) {
+        /* ... */
+        return {PluginComponent};
+    }]);
+    ```

+    ##### middleware.js

+    Optional module.
+Exports a function accepting an **express** `Router`.
+The plugin routes are expected to be attached to the router.
+The router are then attached on the `/plugin-routes/:pluginName/` path:

+    ```javascript
+    module.exports = function(pluginRouter) {
+        pluginRouter.get('/plugin-route', function(req, res) {
+            // route implementation
+        });
+    };
+    ```

+    The routes then can be called from the plugin React components defined in the `plugin.js`.
+For convenience the plugin name is always passed with options when function- or array-returning form is used to export plugin as the function options property `pluginName`:

+    ```javascript
+    export default ['react', 'axios', function(React, axios, {pluginName, actions}) {
+        class PluginComponent extends React.Component {
+            // ... somewhere inside the component ...
+            const result = await axios.get(`/plugin-routes/${pluginName}/plugin-route`);
+        }

+        return {
+            PluginComponent,
+            reducers: []
+        };
+    }
+    ```

+    In the example you can also see another convenience property `actions` with all the html-reporter **Redux** actions.

+    #### Extension points

+    Extension points - places within the report UI that are available to extend with React components with the help of [html-reporter plugins](#html-reporter-plugins).

+    Each extension point may pass specific props to the plugin components depending on the point.
+As some plugins may rely on specific placement and hence on such specific props, it is possible to restrict plugin components to specific extension points by specifing static property `point` on such plugin components:

+    ```javascript
+    class PluginComponent extends React.Component {
+        static point = 'result';
+        // ...
+    }
+    ```

+    Currently the only registered extension points is `result` - allows to extend each test result; adds `resultId` and `testName` props to the plugin component.

+    An extension point may be extended by more than one component.
+In that case order of components application is determined by `plugins` config order.
+Each following component is applied to all previously composed components at the extension point.

 * **customScripts** (optional) `function[]` - allows to add any scripts on the report html-page.
 Script will be executed immediately on page render.
 It can be helpful for adding some metrics or own extra functionality.

 ```js